ninux/mc/uc/sw4/ex2/README.md

 # Exercise 2, SW2

-Write a program that clears the carry-flag in the CCR register with a bit-mask.
+Write a program that
+* clears the carry-flag in the CCR register with a bit-mask
+* sets the overflow-flag in the CCR register with a bit-mask
+* does the same as before but without using bit-masks

 # CCR register